Project Info

 The grief’s space and time are interrupted, reversed and expanded to the depths of our memories and the overflow of our emotions.
 The light, ever present even as a slight reflection, is transforming with us and keeping us attached to life’s realm.
 Grief, as a personal path of accepting loss, gifts us the salt of life.

-The work invites the visitor to wander within its premises and listen to it carefully.
-The installation works as a music score for the two distinct sound performances that will be presented at the end of the exhibition.
+The work invited the visitor to wander within its premises and listen to it carefully.
+The installation worked as a music score for the two distinct sound performances that were presented at the end of the exhibition.

 With the kind support of the Ephorate of Antiquities of Dodecanese.